 The balanced scorecard data has drill down features that allow a user to disaggregate the data by several different variables.

 Stakeholders such as senior leaders, board of governors, central administrative officer directors and campus directors regularly review and use this date to verify and address achievement gaps

+The College continues to monitor the competitive employment market, with persistently low unemployment and high starting salaries available for unskilled and low-skill positions.
+SJVC remains focused on recruiting and educating individuals desiring training that will has a higher chance of continuation should there be fluctuations in the labor market.

+This also includes the ability to prepare students to operate in both remote and on-site roles given the adjustments in the arrangement of work assignments, the reliance on emerging technologies such as task automation and artificial intelligence.

 FUTURE THINK.
 Describe your school 5 years from now.
-What will it look like and how it will be positioned in the market place.
+What will it look like and how it will be positioned in the marketplace.

 SJVC will continue serving a diverse and growing population of students within California and across the United States, through career-focused higher education offerings in business, medical, and technical career fields.
-SJVC will be a recognized community member, engaged in transforming lives through student achievement in graduation and placement, within the communities in which our students live
+SJVC will be a recognized community member, engaged in transforming lives through student achievement in graduation and placement, within the communities in which our students live.

-The plan is to offer additional baccalaureate programs through online division.
-SJVC has the ability through its ACCJC accreditation to offer multiple baccalaureate programs.
+SJVC will leverage emerging technologies to ensure students are prepared to process artificially created material, separate quality content from “hallucinations” and ensure the integrity of the educational process in all programs regardless of modality.

+The College will continue to refine its educational programs to address market needs and maximum the student potential for success in their chosen career field.

 Ill.
 SUBMISSION